Slickhit/AI_ANT_HIVE/README.md

 The world slowly transitions between day and night over a 60‑second cycle.
 A small icon in the top-left corner shows the sun or moon along with the current day number.
 Nighttime applies a subtle blue tint without hiding the scene so the ants remain fully visible.
+The simulation tracks the day count via `AntSim.current_day`, which increments every 60 seconds.

 ## Development